andy0130tw/agda-prebuilt/README.md

 ## Usage

+Download the artifact either in [one of actions pages](https://github.com/andy0130tw/agda-prebuilt/actions) or in [the release page](https://github.com/andy0130tw/agda-prebuilt/releases).

-Extract the artifact in [action page](https://github.com/andy0130tw/agda-prebuilt/actions).
+Extract the artifact archive.
 The main executable is `./agda`.
 Execute it with some arbitary file as the first argument and observe its output.

 ```bash
 $ ./agda /dev/null